 - Driving distance from Rockhampton/theCapricorn Caves to Rainbow Beach: 601km (6hrs40)

 From the Rockhampton area onwards, there are a few stops to consider including Agnes Water/1770 and Bundaberg.
 The latter is famous for its rum, and visiting the Bundaberg Distillery makes for a brilliant stop.
+Make sure to book a tour to the local brewery too!

 The town of 1770, sometimes written as Seventeen Seventy, is the second spot in Australia that James Cook and his crew landed in the year 1770.
 We did stop here and I was fairly disappointed with the lack of things to do and see, so I wouldn’t necessarily recommend visiting.